 Highlighting your texts with different colours may be useful, but may not be the most effective as it is a more passive way of studying rather than actively writing notes.
 Instead, consider using post-it notes or sticky flags on your books; this can help you flip and refer to the exact quotes and pages you need, while you refer to your own hand-written notes.
 Having post-it notes in your book allows you to write down your notes right away, you can also stick it next to the specific quote of interest.
 You will find it easy to transfer these notes to a notebook later when you want to consolidate them.
 Try to use different colours for different characters to differentiate them for easy reference.
-Since the examination does not allow you to bring your books for reference, colours and post-its provide as visual aids and this also helps you to memorise effectively!
+Since the examination does not allow you to bring your books for reference, colours and post-its provide visual aids and this also helps you to memorise effectively!

 5. Seek Help and Hire A Secondary Literature Tutor!

 If all else fails, students can consider hiring a Secondary Literature Tutor help them to study effectively.
 Our local Singaporean Literature tutors can provide students with professional advice on how to write an essay properly.
 Our tutors are also able to guide you to think critically about the actions and words of the characters, and the meanings and intentions behind them.
 But do note that it is also important to make sure that your chosen Secondary Literature Tutor is familiar with the literature text(s).
 Having 1-1 Secondary Literature home tuition may also help your child in voicing out their opinions as compared to when in school.
-Your Literature tutor confidence will not only be able to clarify doubts, but also help to instil confidence needed in tackling the Humanities.
+With a Literature Tutor, you will not only be able to clarify doubts, but also increase the confidence needed in tackling the Humanities.
 In addition, our Secondary Literature tutors can also expose you to more poetry and literary texts, which can help to train and boost your analytical and inference skills.
 Who knows, perhaps one of these texts may even appear in the exam as part of the unseen component!
 Having more exposure and practice outside of the set texts is always good.
 Also, they can provide you with practice papers from different schools (utilising the same texts as your own) to expose you to more question types and answering techniques.
 Once you have your text content locked in, half the battle is won.
 Our Secondary Literature Tutors will be able to guide you on the necessary skills to win the battle in the exam – how to analyse the questions’ demands, give you feedback on your essay-planning drafts, and how to write a convincing essay that answers the question effectively.

 Is Literature Beneficial To Me In The Long Run?

-Secondary level Literature is considered to be a more difficult subject for many due to its subjective nature, requiring students to read widely, think critically and to hone a mature appreciation of the English language in their teen years.
+Secondary level Literature is considered to be a more difficult subject for many due to its subjective nature, requiring students to read widely, think critically, and hone a mature appreciation of the English language in their teen years.
 Taking up Literature would help students to grow holistically as the subject allows the student to empathise with characters and think independently.
 Literature allows the students to voice out their opinions without fearing for the “wrong” answer, and trains them to vocalise their thoughts well through debates and discussions, and how to communicate their points across effectively.
 These are critical soft skills students need to possess as they progress into society.

 Our Secondary Literature Tutors are experienced and trained, and would be familiar with the literature text(s) that your child is studying.
 Engaging one would boost your child’s confidence in acing this subject with proper tips and techniques.
-You can contact us here to find out more about Secondary literature tuition and the rates, and our friendly team will be happy to assist you from there!
+You can contact us to find out more about Secondary literature tuition and the rates, and our friendly team will be happy to assist you from there!